3.8 Development of entrepreneurship competence

 The Ministry of Youth and Sports launched, in 2017, a large project of entrepreneurship training, targeting 200 young people in 8 counties: Bihor, Covasna, Dâmbovița, Giurgiu, Iași, Satu Mare, Teleorman and Vrancea.

-In order to support educators (teachers and youth workers) in developing skills for entrepreneurship education, Romania is promoting the implementation granted by Erasmus+ programme.
-No systematic information is provided on the number of teachers or youth workers benefiting from training projects in the field within Erasmus+.
-After participation in trainings on entrepreneurship education, the multiplication phases depended on teachers’ willingness and motivation to transfer the methods of non-formal learning and training education in class and to promote entrepreneurship among young people.
+In order to support educators (teachers and youth workers) in developing skills for entrepreneurship education, Romania is promoting the implementation granted by Erasmus Plus programme.
+No systematic information is provided on the number of teachers or youth workers benefiting from training projects in the field of youth entrepreneurship within Erasmus Plus.
+After participation in trainings on entrepreneurship education, the multiplication phases depended on teachers’ willingness and motivation to transfer the methods of non-formal learning in class and to promote entrepreneurship among young people.

 No other top-level national Romanian initiative has been launched for the educators’ support in entrepreneurship education.